rssnyder/KubeDiagrams/examples/wordpress/README.md

 # WordPress Example

-This example is based on the [official Kubernetes WordPress tutorial](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/).
+This example is based on the **[official Kubernetes WordPress tutorial](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/)**.

 ## Instructions